haddocking/haddocking.github.io/education/Others/powerfit/index.md

 Let us first inspect the data we have available, namely the cryo-EM density map and the structures we will attempt to fit.

-Using Chimera, we can easily visualize and inspect the density and models, mostly through a few mouse clicks.
+Using ChimeraX, we can easily visualize and inspect the density and models, mostly through a few mouse clicks.

 <a class="prompt prompt-info">
   Open the density map together with the ribosome and KsgA.
 </a>
 <a class="prompt prompt-cmd">
-    chimera ribosome-KsgA.map ribosome.pdb KsgA.pdb
+    chimerax ribosome-KsgA.map ribosome.pdb KsgA.pdb
 </a>

 In the `Volume Viewer` window, the middle slide bar provides control on the